Phase retrieval from short-time Fourier transform in LCA groups: Introduction

-This problem has received a considerably amount of attention, although almost exclusively in the case where $G=\R^d$ \cite{PR4,PR3,PR2, PR1}.
-In \cite{Grohsetal}, it is shown that a triple $(g,\Gamma, \Lambda)$ does phase retrieval for a compact $K$ provided that some systems of translations related to $g$ are a complete in $\calC(K)$ and $\Gamma$ is a uniqueness set for $PW_K(\R^d)$.
+This problem has received a considerable amount of attention, although almost exclusively in the case where $G=\R^d$ \cite{PR4,PR3,PR2, PR1}.
+In \cite{Grohsetal}, it is shown that a triple $(g,\Lambda, \Gamma)$ does phase retrieval in $L^2(K)$ for a compact $K$ provided that some systems of translations related to $g$ are complete in the set $\calC(K)$ of continuous functions supported in $K$, and $\Gamma$ is a uniqueness set for $PW_K(\R^d)$.
 In particular, they are able to provide window functions $g$ that do phase retrieval when paired with lattices $\Gamma,\Lambda\subseteq \R^d$ (see Theorem \ref{thm:phaseret} and Theorem \ref{window Rd} below).

 To our best knowledge, it is still unknown whether STFT phase retrieval is possible in more general groups.
 We give a positive answer for a large class of groups and compact sets.
 Our methods are of probabilistic nature and are inspired by the connection with the completeness properties of translates of window functions outlined in \cite{Grohsetal}.
 Before stating our results, let us first briefly discuss the structure of locally compact abelian (LCA) groups.
 By \cite[Theorem 4.2.1]{DeitmarEchterhoff}, every LCA group is of the form